BooRlew/FinaleProject/proposal.md

 ## Need to haves;

-* Character wtih WASD movement
+* Character wtih WASD Movement
-* Enemies with fixed movement paths
+* Enemies with Fixed Movement Paths
-* Enemy vision represented by a cone
+* Enemy Vision Represented by a Cone
-* Player looses if they touch Line of Sight of enemies
+* Player Looses if They Touch Line of Sight of Enemies
+* Player Wins if They Reach the "Door"

 ## Nice to haves;